argonne-lcf/ai-testbed-userdocs/docs/cerebras/Miscellaneous.md

 Change the max steps for the training run command line to something smaller so that the training completes in a reasonable amount of time.
 (CPU mode is &gt;2 orders of magnitude slower for this example.)

 This illustrates how to create a singularity container.
 The "-B /opt:/opt" is an illustrative example of how to bind a directory to a singularity container.
-(The sigularity containers by default bind one's home directory, and TODO what else?)
+(The singularity containers by default bind one's home directory, and TODO what else?)
 The current directory in the container will be the same as the current directory immediately prior to creating the container.
 <table>
 <tbody>